 Antipyretic and antihistamine premedication is only recommended in the product information of axicabtagene ciloleucel.
-These costs cannot be quantified as no specific dosage recommendations are given in the product information of polatuzumab vedotin.

 Mesna is given in combination with ifosfamide for the prophylaxis of haemorrhagic cystitis.

 Conditioning chemotherapy for lymphocyte depletion under CAR-T cell therapy

 Axicabtagene ciloleucel is an autologous cell product produced from the patient's own T cells.
 Therefore, a leukapheresis is usually necessary to obtain the cell material.
 Since leukapheresis is part of the manufacture of the medicinal product pursuant to Section 4, paragraph 14 Medicinal Products Act, no further costs are incurred in this respect for axicabtagene ciloleucel.